SwindleA/SemesterProject/README.md

 ## Alphabet:
  Outlined below are all the characters accepted as part of HebrewScript's alphabet.
-It contains the Hebrew alphabet,minus some vowels, and a few characters.
+It contains the Hebrew alphabet, minus some vowels, and a few characters.
 Different fonts can make characters look drastically different.

  <br> Not in any particular order: